qcscine/molassembler/documentation/source/concepts.rst

 all substituents are distinct ranking-wise, we know that there are two non-superimposable permutations of ligands.

-Stereopermutations of any symmetry can be computed symbolically[REF], including cases in which substituents are mutually linked, such as in multidentate ligands.
+Stereopermutations of any symmetry can be computed symbolically [1]_, including cases in which substituents are mutually linked, such as in multidentate ligands.
 Special care is taken in order to reduce haptically bonded ligands to the correct local symmetries and ranking.